CPR + First Aid + WHS + Online Training Courses - WHS BUSINESS COMPLIANCE SERVICES

 Course Duration:

-Online assessment then with onsite face-to-face assessment Face to Face contact time between 30 to 60 Mins
+Online assessment then with onsite face-to-face assessment Face to Face contact time minimum 40 to 60 Minuets more than 5 students - 20 to 30 Minutes up to 5 students.

 Alternative delivery methods available